marcoalopez/Python_course/notebooks/installing_Python.md

 2. Install miniconda

-3. Open the **Anaconda Prompt (miniconda)** and a console will open where you will see something similar to the following
+3. Open the **Anaconda Prompt (miniconda)** and a console will pop up.
+You will see something similar to the following

    ```
    (base) C:\Users\Marco>